redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_produce.md

 ## rhoas kafka topic produce

-Produce to a topic
+Produce a new message to a topic

 ### Synopsis

-Produce to a topic in the current Kafka instance.
-You can specify the partition, key, and value.
+Produce a message to a topic in a Kafka instance.
+Pass a file path to read that file as the message value or use stdin as your message.
+You can specify the partition, key, timestamp and value.

 ```